QCD chiral condensate and pseudoscalar-meson properties in the nuclear medium at finite temperature: Finite baryon density and temperature

-In this section we present the QCD condensate and properties of the light meson at nonvanishing temperature and presence magnetic field.
-To take the temperature as well as the presence of the magnetic field into account, We modify the NJL effective Lagrangian in Eq.~(\ref{eq:lagNJL}),
+In this section we present the formulas for the QCD chiral condensate, and constituent quark mass at nonvanishing temperature and presence magnetic field as well as the properties of the pion and kaon at nonvanishing temperature.
+To take the temperature and presence of the magnetic field into account, we modify the NJL effective Lagrangian in Eq.~(\ref{eq:lagNJL}).
+It gives